sahiliamsso/docs/source/operation/intro.md

 #Release Changes

-This section of the document will discuss about the changes of the releease and its features.
+This section of the document will discuss about the changes in the release and its features.

 Gluu Server 3.0.0 has built with few new components which wasn't in its predecessors.
 With these changes and new components Gluu Server 3.0.0 has significant changes in commands, logs and path to libraries and jar.
 All these changes will be described in the next few sections.